C Class USA

 What is HA?

-The upper part of this picture shows a cluster where the left node is currently active, i.e., the service\The service, including its IP address, can be migrated to the other node at any time, either due to a failure of the active node or as an administrative action.
+The upper part of this picture shows a cluster where the left node is currently active, i.e., the service's IP address that the client machines are talking to is currently on the left node.
+The service, including its IP address, can be migrated to the other node at any time, either due to a failure of the active node or as an administrative action.
 The lower part of the illustration shows a degraded cluster.
 In HA speak the migration of a service is called failover, the reverse process is called failback and when the migration is triggered by an administrator it is called switchover.

 Mirroring of important data

-DRBD works on top of block devices, i.e., hard disk partitions or LVM\
+DRBD works on top of block devices, i.e., hard disk partitions or LVM\'s logical volumes.
+It mirrors each data block that it is written to disk to the peer node.

 From fully synchronous